Rocket Pro Navigate: Conducting Rapid Research to Uncover AI Use Cases for Mortgage Brokers

 AI Experience Survey Sample Questions

 As research participants were onboarded, we asked them to complete a survey to establish their background with AI.
 The survey was not anonymous, allowing us to connect responses directly to interview data.
 This helped us understand how varying levels of AI experience and sentiment might influence adoption of a new AI tool.
-If both frequent AI users and expected AI detractors reported negative experiences, it would signal a need to revisit the product’s foundational assumptions.

 After participants had a week of access to Pro Navigate, we met with them to gather their impressions of the tool.
 We intentionally provided no guidance, allowing us to observe whether and how they chose to engage with it on their own.
 This helped us identify gaps in the experience, assess performance, and understand whether the tool fit into their existing workflows at all.